drewlinn/shiny-enigma/README.md

 License

-This software is license under the GPL license.
+This software is licensed under the GPL license.

 Copyright (c) 2015 Andrew Dalton, Epicodus